Hampton Roads: Flag

 In 1998, a flag representing the Hampton Roads region was adopted.
 The design of the flag was created by a contest.
-The winner, sixteen-year-old Andrew J. Wall of Frank W. Cox High School in Virginia Beach, raised the new regional flag for the first time on the mast of a ship moored in the harbor.
+The winner, sixteen-year-old Andrew Jonathan Wall of Frank W. Cox High School in Virginia Beach, raised the new regional flag for the first time on the mast of a ship moored in the harbor.

 As conceived by student Andrew Wall and embellished by the selection committee, his flag is highly symbolic:

 The ring of sixteen white stars stands for the cities and counties that constitute the region of Hampton Roads.
 The blue upper panel refers to the sea and sky, recalling the first European settlers at Jamestown in 1607, the first battle between ironclad ships in 1862, the importance of shipbuilding and ship repair in the area, as well as maritime commerce, fishing, recreational boating, and the major military and government installations around the area's shores.
 Agriculture, the environment, tourism, industry, and a healthy quality of life are suggested by the lower panel of green.
 The wavy white central band with three crests suggests past, present, and future.
 The wave also recalls the surf and sand dunes of the area as seen from the sea.
 Water is the central theme.
 It touches all the components and binds them together.